Experience-Monks/react-ui/README.md

 The components in this library can be ejected for advanced customization while maintaining version control.
-This functionality is achieved by npm post install hook that runs src/scripts/copy-component-utility.js To use it, simply define some react-ui specific properties at the bottom of your project's local package.json.
+This functionality is achieved by npm post install hook that runs src/scripts/copy-component-utility.js To use it, simply create a `react-ui.json` file with the following properties.

 ```
-"react-ui": {
+{
   "eject": true,
   "eject-path": "./src/components",
   "components": [
-    "BaseButton",
+    {
+      "name": BaseButton",
+      "newName": "PillButton"
+    },
     "VideoPlayer"
   ]
 }